dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 We will create a small frontend app in React.
 This app will have form which accepts question form user and send to the backend NodeJS app.
-NodeJS app will send the answer, and we will display answer in the UI.
+NodeJS app will send the answer back to frontend react app, and we will display answer in the UI.

 ### App files and folders structure
 ```